NaiduPilla/terraform-hyd-march-2020/Day2/readme.md

+# Day2 exercises assumes

-# To try the Day2 lab exercises, you need to install
+To try the Day2 lab exercises, you need to install
 * Python3
 * aws-cli